 Chefs like Adelaide’s Cheong Liew and Sydney’s Tetsuya Wakuda combined cuisines with a deft touch, but lesser mortals often produced ‘confusion cuisine’.
 At its best, fusion cooking was inspiring.
 At its worst, it was scary.

 Perhaps here in Australia fusion food never reached the depths of Szechwan shrimp Alfredo.
 This dish was mentioned by a writer called Sylvia Lovegren in her book titled Fashionable Foods: Seven Decades of Food Fads.
-This extraordinary dish consisted of fettucine with Alfredo sauce, which consists of butter, cream, garlic and parsley.
+This extraordinary dish consisted of fettucine with Alfredo sauce, which contains butter, cream, garlic and parsley.
 But wait, there’s more.
 It was mixed with prawns, broccoli, water chestnuts, mushrooms, ginger, sun-dried tomatoes… and Hoisin sauce.

 I’m not making this up.
 Yes, it was in America.
 But a more poignant example of the dangers of fusion food can scarcely be imagined.
 And for every chef who combined Eastern and Western flavours well there was probably another who failed miserably.